securityguy/DMRcmd/README.md

 2) Download or clone the repo from https://github.com/securityguy/DMRcmd
 3) Change to the DMRCmd directory and type `go build`

-This software should compile and run on various flavours of Linux, Windows, and MacOS.
+This software should compile and run on various flavours of Linux, Windows, and macOS.
-If you encounter any errors please create an issue in Github.
+If you encounter any errors please create an issue in GitHub.

 Notes:
  - Once compiled, the binary and configuration file can simply be copied to another computer.